You are here:

 In 2018 King’s College London and the Charité – Universitätsmedizin Berlin signed a Memorandum of Understanding designed to encourage increased cross-channel scientific cooperation, thus supporting researchers in their efforts to establish truly innovative, international collaboration.
 Established in 1829 and situated in the heart of London, King’s College boasts five campuses hosting nine faculties.
 Its Faculty of Life Sciences & Medicine is home to approx. 5,000 students, collaborating with numerous NHS partners including the prestigious Guy’s, King’s College and St Thomas’ Hospitals.

-The binational partnership lays the foundations for long-term international cooperation in key fields including immuno-oncology, cardiology, neurology, immunology, social medicine and genetics.
+The binational partnership lays the foundations for long-term international cooperation in key fields including immuno-oncology, cardiology, neurology, immunology, Medical Sociology and genetics.
 Seed funding for the six selected projects supports activities including joint workshops, conferences and relevant travel.

 The Monash University was founded in 1958 and is one of the strongest research universities in Australia (Group of Eight).
 The relationship between the Charité and Monash dates back to 2007 when a cooperation agreement was signed for academic exchanges.
 Monash offers the opportunity for four medical students to complete their final year in Melbourne.
 At the same time, four Australian medical students come to the Charité.